Back to Main

 Mixture of Driving and Taking the Backseat: You should drive the early stages of the interview in particular, but the interviewer doesn't expect that you are able to proactively recognize problems in your design with high precision.
 Because of this, it's reasonable that they will take over and drive the later stages of the interview while probing your design.

 The Bar for Top K: For this question, an Mid-Level candidate will be able to come up with an end-to-end solution that probably isn't optimal.
 They'll have some insights into pinch points of the system and be able to solve some of them.
-They'll have familiarity with relevant technologies.
+They'll have familiarity with relevant technologies, but will make some mistakes.

 Senior